 Originator and Servicer Quality

-Date of Last Operations Review 17 July 2015
+Date of Last Operations Review July 2015

 Originator Quality Good

-Servicer Quality Good
+Servicer Quality In line with the market

 ELIGIBILITY CRITERIA

 While the transaction does not establish an eligibility criteria per se, the Originator's Representations and Warranties regarding the assets define which asset the SPV can purchase.
 See the Appendix 3 for a list of the transaction's key eligibility criteria.